Caribbean Airlines Flight 523: Crew

+In command was a 52-year-old captain who had logged about 9600 hours of flying time, 5000 of which were logged on the Boeing 737-800.
+His co-pilot, aged 23, had logged 1400 hours of flying time, including about 350 hours on the Boeing 737-800.

 Accident

 The aircraft failed to stop in rainy weather, overrunning the runway at 01:32 local time (05:32 UTC), crashing through the perimeter fence.
 The aircraft stopped 100 m past the end of runway 06 after it went over a road and broke into two sections.

 There were 157 passengers and 6 crew on the aircraft.
 There were no fatalities, and serious injuries were two passengers suffering broken legs.
 The majority of the injured were treated at Diamond Diagnostic Hospital then sent onto Georgetown Public Hospital, where 35 passengers were treated for leg, back and neck injuries.
 The aircraft was damaged beyond repair.
 The accident represents the ninth hull loss of a Boeing 737-800.

 Trinidad and Tobago's Prime Minister Kamla Persad-Bissessar flew to Guyana to assess the situation, because the government of Trinidad and Tobago owns Caribbean Airlines.
 Guyana's emergency response team appeared at the accident scene two hours after the incident.
 Further officials from the Trinidad and Tobago Civil Aviation Authority (TTCAA) and U.S. National Transportation Safety Board (NTSB) were invited to Guyana to aid in investigations.
-The Guyana Civil Aviation Authority (GCAA) will head the technical investigation, with assistance from the NTSB and the TTCAA.

 Investigation

+The Guyana Civil Aviation Authority (GCAA) headed the technical investigation, with assistance from the NTSB and the TTCAA.
 The Government Information Agency (GINA) Guyana reported the probable cause to be pilot error, stating: "The cause of the accident was the aircraft touching down far beyond the touchdown zone due to the captain maintaining excess power during the flare and not using the airplane's full deceleration capacity, resulting in the aircraft over running the pavement and fracturing the fuselage."

 Aftermath

-Captain Dean remained employed by Caribbean Airlines but was moved to the role of a first officer.
-First Officer Naipaul left Caribbean Airlines in 2012.
+The captain remained employed by Caribbean Airlines but was moved to the role of a first officer.
+The first officer left Caribbean Airlines in 2012.